-- Counseling

-- Tobacco counseling for control and prevention of oral disease.

-- Nutritional or diet counseling.

-> Miscellaneous services, treatments, therapies, and devices

-- Cosmetic services or supplies, including cosmetic work done on dentures. - Any treatments done to fix the height or width of teeth. - Injuries or conditions covered under Workers' Compensation or Employer's Liability laws. - Services provided by any government agency. - Services or supplies that are provided to you for free. - Prescription drugs. - Lab tests or exams. - Temporomandibular joint (TMJ) services or supplies. - Devices to break habits like thumb sucking and tongue thrusting. - General anesthesia and/or intravenous (deep) sedation except when this policy says otherwise. - Replacement of a lost, missing, or stolen denture, bridge, or other prosthetic appliance. - Duplicate dentures or bridges, or any other duplicate appliance. - Repair or replacement of orthodontic appliance. - Expenses for myofunctional therapy.
+- > Counseling - Tobacco counseling for control and prevention of oral disease. - Nutritional or diet counseling. - > Miscellaneous services, treatments, therapies, and devices - Cosmetic services or supplies, including cosmetic work done on dentures. - Any treatments done to fix the height or width of teeth. - Injuries or conditions covered under Workers' Compensation or Employer's Liability laws. - Services provided by any government agency. - Services or supplies that are provided to you for free. - Prescription drugs. - Laboratory tests and laboratory exams. - Temporomandibular joint (TMJ) services or supplies. - Devices to break habits like thumb sucking and tongue thrusting. - General anesthesia and/or intravenous (deep) sedation except when this policy says otherwise. - Replacement of a lost, missing, or stolen denture, bridge, or other prosthetic appliance. - Duplicate dentures or bridges, or any other duplicate appliance. - Re-cement, re-bond, or repair of a fixed retainer not placed during preauthorized orthodontia treatment. - Expenses for myofunctional therapy.

-> Charges and fees
+Charges and fees

 - Hospital fees.

 - Consultations.

 - Charges for missed appointments.

 - Charges for completing claims forms.

 - Anything that is not medically necessary.

-- Claims from out-of-network dentists that are not sent to us within 12 months from the date of service.
+- Claims from out-of-network Dentists that are not sent to us within 12 months from the date of service.

 - Claims for dental services provided to anyone under this plan while they are active duty in the Armed Forces.